Senior Research Data Scientist

 Senior Data Scientist

-for atalented Research Data Scientist who expects more from their career.
-It’s a chance to extend and improve dunnhumby’s Price & Promotions scientific portfolio.
-Joining our Price & Promotion Science team, you’ll predominantly work on the designing and building of dunnhumby’s world class advanced demand forecasting models.
-It’s an opportunity to work with a market-leading business and influence global retailers.
+We’re looking for a talented Senior Research Data Scientist who expects more from their career.
+It’s a chance to extend and improve dunnhumby’s world class science capabilities.
+It’s an opportunity to work with a market-leading business to explore new opportunities for us and influence global retailers.

-You will also work alongside passionate and expert people to apply machine learning, statistical, and econometric methods to a range of other customer data science problems.
-You’ll have the opportunity to present your work to both internal teams and clients.
+Joining our team, you’ll work with world class and passionate people to apply machine learning, statistical, optimisation and econometric methods to business problems.
+You’ll contribute to the research and implementation of new approaches to address complex problems and perform data analysis and model validation.
+You’ll also have the opportunity to present results to both internal teams and clients.

 What we expect from you